What the merchant gets

 Your rules

-You decide.
+You set the rules.
 Before the payment leaves your hands.

 Single-use

-A virtual card number that works once, then expires automatically.
+A virtual card number that works once, then closes.
 For free trials, one-off purchases, or any merchant you would rather not give a reusable card to.
-Sign up for a free trial with a single-use number.
-If you forget to cancel, the charge fails.
+Forget to cancel the trial?
+The charge fails.
 There is nothing to dispute.

 Merchant-locked

 Tied to a single merchant.
-The card is declined everywhere else.
-Useful for subscriptions you want to control tightly and cancel instantly by deleting the card.
+Declined anywhere else.
+For subscriptions you want to control tightly and cancel by closing the card.

 Spend-capped

-Set a maximum charge before you pay.
+A maximum charge set before you pay.
 The card declines anything above it.
-Nothing can be taken beyond what you have explicitly authorised.
+Nothing can be taken beyond what you authorised.

 What we’re building

 There is no trade-off between privacy and security here.
 The card industry already uses tokenisation to protect its own infrastructure from fraud.
-Apple Pay and Google Pay send a token to the merchant, never your real card number. eigin extends that same mechanism further: not just protecting the card number, but severing the persistent identity link that makes cross-merchant profiling possible.
-And when a merchant is breached, which happens routinely and at scale, a single-use eigin number that was already used is expired.
-A merchant-locked number cannot be used anywhere else.
+Apple Pay and Google Pay send a token to the merchant rather than your real card number. eigin extends the same mechanism: not just protecting the card number, but issuing a different number per merchant or per purchase, which prevents the same identifier from being shared across the merchants you pay.
+When a merchant is breached, which happens routinely and at scale, a single-use eigin number that has already been used is expired.
+A merchant-locked number is declined everywhere else.
 The card that gets stolen is already useless.

 eigin runs on EU-hosted infrastructure.
 No invasive analytics.
-Postmark (transactional email) is operated by a US-headquartered company and is covered by standard contractual clauses under UK GDPR.
+Postmark, used for transactional email, is operated by a US-headquartered company and is covered by standard contractual clauses under UK GDPR.
 Card issuing will be provided by a regulated partner, to be disclosed at launch.
-We apply to our own infrastructure the standard we promise to yours.
+The standard applied to eigin’s own infrastructure is the standard promised to yours.

 Things worth knowing